Mel Blanc: Early life

 Blanc was born on May 30, 1908, in San Francisco, California.
+His birth name was Melvin Jerome Blank, and his Jewish-American parents were Eva Rivka (Katz) and Frederick Harvey Blank.
+Blanc's paternal grandparents, Heinrich Sebastian and Katharine (Schwarzel), immigrated to Brooklyn from Bavaria in 1860 and 1862, respectively.
+Eva Katz was born in Vilnius, Lithuania, and immigrated to America with her parents, Nolan Chaim and Laura Golemba Katz, as a child.
+Blanc also had an older brother, Henry Charles Blank.

 He grew up in San Francisco's Western Addition neighborhood, and later in Portland, Oregon, where he attended Lincoln High School.
 He had an early fondness for voices and dialect, which he began practicing at the age of 10.
 He claimed that he changed the spelling of his name when he was 16, from Blank to Blanc, because a teacher told him that he would amount to nothing and be like his name, a "blank".
 He joined the Order of DeMolay as a young man, and was eventually inducted into its Hall of Fame.
-After graduating from high school in 1927, he divided his time between leading an orchestra, becoming the youngest conductor in the country at the age of 19; and performing shtick in vaudeville shows around Washington, Oregon and northern California.
+After graduating from high school in 1927, he divided his time between leading an orchestra (becoming the youngest conductor in the country at the age of 19) and performing "shtick" in vaudeville shows around Washington, Oregon, and northern California.

 Career

 Radio work

 Blanc began his radio career at the age of 19 in 1927, when he made his acting debut on the KGW program The Hoot Owls, where his ability to provide voices for multiple characters first attracted attention.
 He moved to Los Angeles in 1932, where he met Estelle Rosenbaum (1909–2003), whom he married a year later, before returning to Portland.
 He moved to KEX in 1933 to produce and co-host his Cobweb and Nuts show with his wife Estelle, which debuted on June 15.
 The program played Monday through Saturday from 11:00 pm to midnight, and by the time the show ended two years later, it appeared from 10:30 pm to 11:00 pm.